DeepRacer-Calgary/Machine-Learning-Curriculum/README.md

  * See the section 1 folder for your first hands on example

-## Section 2 - Types of Math used in Artificial Intelligence (Can always move stuff aeound like putting this in Section 5 for advanced materials):
+## Section 2 - Types of Math used in Artificial Intelligence (Can always move stuff around like putting this in Section 5 for advanced materials):

 Machine learning like everything you learn in university, is a tool.
 It is a very powerful tool, but a tool nonetheless.
 You wouldn't use a sledgehammer when you need a saw, or even a smaller hand tool.